WojciechMatuszewski/programming-notes/general/fem-git.md

         ls

 -   You can set arbitrary keys in the `.gitconfig`.
 Some of them are picked up by git (like the `username`).

     -   Use the `git config --add` to add anything to the config.

+-   When using `git merge` you will, in some cases, need to provide a commit message, and sometimes you won't

+    -   It all depends on how the branches diverged and where is the _most common ancestor_ for both branches.
+    -   When merge is of type _fast-forward merge_, you will not need to provide the commit message.

+-   The `merge` is different from `rebase`.

+    -   The `rebase` allows you to have a "clean" history without _merge commits_.
+    -   The `rebase` alters the history of the branch.
+In some cases, you will need to force push to a remote to sync the remote state with what you have locally.

+-   The `git reflog` contains **all the changes you have made to the tree**.
+This also **includes branches you have deleted**.
+    -   This is quite useful to know, because, **with `git reflog`, you can get data from branches that were already deleted**.